The Pretty Little Calf: Daur people

 In a tale from the Daur people titled The Golden-Backed, Silver-Chested Boy, a man named Jeardi Mergen has three wives.
 One day, he is ready to go on a hunt, and asks each of his three wives what they will prepare him when he returns: the first promises to sew a marten skin coat with 72 buttons; the second that she will a pair of buck skin boots, and the third wife, pregnant, promises that their child will be a boy with golden back and silver chest.
 Jeardi Mergen orders his elder wives to take care of the third one, and leaves for the hunt.
 Months later, the third wife gives birth to her son, but the two co-wives take the boy and put a baby in his place.
-The women kill the boy, boils him in a brew and feed a cow with it.
-When Jeardi Mergen goes back home, he sees a puppy instead of a human son, and forces her to work in the kitchen.
-Some time later, the cow gives birth to a silver chest and golden back, which Jeardi Mergen notices it reminds him of his unborn son.
-The elder co-wive then feigns illness and asks for the little calf to be sacrificed.
+The women kill the boy, boil him in a brew and feed a cow with it.
+When Jeardi Mergen goes back home, he sees a puppy instead of a human son, and forces his third wife to work in the kitchen.
+Some time later, the cow gives birth to a silver chest and golden backed calf, which Jeardi Mergen notices it reminds him of his unborn son.
+The elder co-wives then feign illness and ask for the little calf to be sacrificed.
 The calf is saved by Bainasta, a deity of the mountains and protector of animals, who whisks the little animal to the mountains and turns him back into human form.
-The deity tells the boy about his father's co-wives' plot, and send him away to an elderly couple.
+The deity tells the boy about his father's co-wives' plot, and sends him away to an elderly couple.
 Later, Jeardi Mergen meets with the boy on a hunt, and listens to his story.
 Jeardi invites the boy to his house for a meal, where he tells the whole story.